· Chapter Three · Events ·

 उत्सव

-Two days, six rites, one wedding.
+Two days, four rites, one wedding.

 The full schedule — written so a first-time guest at an Indian wedding can follow along.